-Differently to the cited work, the above formulation imposes the regular variation property of finite dimensional distributions with all sufficiently high orders.
-Indeed, it is possible that a finite part of a regularly varying sequence is not regularly varying, e.g., is a constant.
+In contrast to the cited work, the above formulation imposes the regular variation property on finite-dimensional distributions of all sufficiently high orders.
+Indeed, it is possible for a finite part of a regularly varying sequence not to be regularly varying, e.g., if it is a constant.